privetEdik/multidatabase/README.md

-# 📦 MultiDatabase
+# MultiDatabase

 **MultiDatabase** is a REST API service that aggregates users from multiple relational databases (PostgreSQL, MySQL, Oracle), supports filtering by parameters, and performs asynchronous aggregation.

 ---

-## 🐳 How to Run the Project
+## How to Run the Project

 1. Clone the repository:
 2. Open project in Intallij IDE
-3. Open terminal in IDE. you must be in the root folder of the project
+3. Open terminal in IDE.
+You must be in the root folder of the project
-4. Run the following command.It will launch four containers: two PostgreSQL, one MySQL, one Oracle.
+4. Run the following command.
+It will launch four containers: two PostgreSQL, one MySQL, one Oracle.
 Wait for the images to load and the containers to start
    ```bash
    docker compose up -d